crystaleum/crfi-nodejs-sdk/README.md

-# monero-nodejs
+# nero-nodejs

-A Node.js wallet manager for interacting with `monero-wallet-rpc`.
+A Node.js wallet manager for interacting with `electronero-wallet-rpc`.

-For more information about Monero, visit: https://getmonero.org
+For more information about Monero, visit: https://electronero.org

-If you found this useful, please consider [contributing](https://getmonero.org/get-started/contributing/) to the Monero Project!
+If you found this useful, please consider [contributing](https://github.com/electronero) to the Electronero Project!

 ## Install the package